ad1v7/PumHa/README.rst

     pip install --user .

-In a that case pip will install command line script into
+In that case pip will install command line script into
 ::

     ~/.local/bin